ngokevin/aframe-component-boilerplate/README.md

 > This is not at all means required for writing an A-Frame component.
 It is intended for publishing and sharing a component for the community to re-use.

+> Currently planning on making this an npm script and revamping the site generation pieces.

 Boilerplate for sharing [A-Frame](https://aframe.io) [components](https://aframe.io/docs/core/component.html):

 1. `npm install && npm run unboil` to rename and trim stuff.
 Don't forget to **unboil**.